Mohamed Rachid El Meslouhi

 The simulation of the Souss basin also needs to account for the presence of three large dams in the basin and for exchange of water between the surface and shallow groundwater systems.
 Work on these aspects of the model is continuing.
 Without these items included in the surface water simulation, the results are rather approximate.
 But the intent here is to document how to build a model.
-Exercise 4 showed in a more fully developed way how to run a model which is already completed.
+Exercise 2 shows in a more fully developed way how to run a model which is already constructed.

-The watershed delineation portion of this exercise requires ArcView 3.0 with the Spatial Analyst extension.
+The watershed delineation portion of this exercise requires ArcView 3.0 with the Spatial Analyst and Hydro extensions.
 The remainder of the exercise requires ArcView GIS, version 2.1 or later.
-Arcview is developed by the Environmental Systems Research Institute (ESRI), Redlands, California.
+ArcView is developed by the Environmental Systems Research Institute (ESRI), Redlands, California.

 File(s) for Part 1

 The grids, nwa_2 and sodempl, are located in the directory rivers\ex1\gisfiles\grids